valotas/preact-context/README.md

 <Theme.Provider value="sunny">
 ```

-will change "dark" the "sunny" and notify all it's consumers of the change.
+will change "dark" to "sunny" and notify all it's consumers of the change.

 # Development